Witivio/vas-documentation/src/en/chatbot/metabot_en.md

-The user asks a question, the MetaBot directly understands the perimeter and thus gives back an answer from a chatbot friend. (% > answer threshold).
+The user asks a question, the MetaBot directly understands the scope and thus gives back an answer from a chatbot friend. (% > answer threshold).